Anyone who was denied coverage for proton beam radiation therapy for the treatment of prostate cancer.

 Attorneys working with ClassAction.org are investigating whether class action lawsuits can be filed on behalf of patients who were denied coverage for proton beam radiation therapy for the treatment of prostate cancer.

-It is believed some health insurance companies are wrongfully denying coverage for this treatment despite overwhelming evidence of its efficacy and ongoing support from the medical community.
-As a result, some patients are getting stuck with thousands of dollars in medical bills or are being forced to explore less effective methods of treatment for their prostate cancer.
+It is believed some patients are being wrongfully denied coverage for this treatment despite overwhelming evidence of its efficacy and ongoing support from the medical community.
+As a result, these individuals are getting stuck with thousands of dollars in medical bills or are being forced to explore less effective methods of treatment for their prostate cancer.

 If you were denied coverage for proton beam radiation therapy for the treatment of prostate cancer, fill out the form on this page.
 You may be able to sue your health insurance company over their denial.